josephpendleton/avertr/README.md

 ## Set Up

-Besides installing and attaching the package, there are two setup steps required to run avertr:
+Besides installing and attaching the package, there are two steps required to use avertr:

 1. Download the avertr regional data files (processed versions of AVERT’s regional data files).
 Like in AVERT, there are 14 regional